Charter for the Compensation Committee of the Board of Directors of TIBCO Software Inc.

-Reviewing and assessing the adequacy of this Charter periodically, as appropriate, and making recommendations to the Board with respect to any proposed changes.
+Reviewing and assessing the adequacy of this Charter annually, and making recommendations to the Board with respect to any proposed changes.

 The Committee shall meet as appropriate and at least once annually and will also meet as required in response to the needs of the Board and as necessary to fulfill their responsibilities.
 The Committee may establish its own meeting schedules, which it will provide to the Board in advance.

-With respect to the compensation of the Chief Executive Officer of the Company, the Committee's review and approval of compensation shall be made in "executive session" without the presence of the Chief Executive Officer.
+With respect to the compensation of the Chief Executive Officer of the Company, the Committee's voting and deliberation of such compensation shall be made in "executive session" without the presence of the Chief Executive Officer.
 With respect to the compensation of the other executive officers, such review and approval may be made in the presence of the Chief Executive Officer, but shall otherwise be made in "executive session" without the presence of management.

 The Committee is authorized to request that any employee of the Company or the Company's legal counsel or independent auditors meet with any member of, or advisor to, the Committee.

-The Committee shall maintain written minutes of its meetings, which minutes will be filed with the minutes of the meetings of the Board.
+The Committee shall maintain written minutes of its meetings and may act by unanimous written consent, which minutes will be filed with the minutes of the meetings of the Board.

 The Committee will provide reports to the Board from time to time as appropriate, regarding recommendations of the Committee submitted to the Board for action, and copies of the written minutes of its meetings.